 - A visit to Busan

-And for further inspiration check out 10 Best Places For Winter in South Korea
+And for further inspiration check out 10 Best Places to Visit in Winter in South Korea

-Safe travels to South Korea folks!
+I hope you enjoyed this list of things to do in South Korea and if you are going here soon, safe travels!
 I have a feeling you’re going to LOVE it!